flowable/flowable.github.io/team.md

 	        <h3>Filip Hrisafov</h3>
 	        <p>Flowable developer</p>
 	     </div>
-	    <p>Filip got interested in BPMN while working on his Master Thesis: Automatic Migration of Running Process Instances.
-Currently, he works at edorasware, where he focuses on solution integration with the edoras platform and Flowable.
+	    <p>Filip got interested in BPM while working on his Master Thesis: Automatic Migration of Running Process Instances.
+Currently, he works at Flowable, where he focuses the backend of the various products using Flowable.
-Being an open source enthusiast, he is a contributor to multiple Open Source projects and a member of the MapStruct team.</p>
+Being an open source enthusiast, he is the project lead of MapStruct and a contributor to multiple Open Source projects.</p>

 	    <div class="bio-contact-info">
 	        <div class="contact-info twitter">